JacopoMangiavacchi/SwiftNLC/ModelNotebook/README.md

 Python Jupyter Notebook using Keras API and TensorFlow as backend to create a simple fully connected Deep Network Classifier and CoreMLTools to export the TensorFlow model to CoreML

 Step by step instruction to create the ML model using Keras/TensorFlow and export it on CoreML using CoreMLConversionTool

-# Download and Install Anaconda Python
+## Download and Install Anaconda Python:
     https://www.continuum.io/downloads

-# Create the Keras, TensorFlow, Python, CoreML environment
+## Create the Keras, TensorFlow, Python, CoreML environment:
     conda env create

 This environment is created based on the environment.yml file for iinstalling Python 2.7, TensorFlow 1.1, Keras 2.0.4, CoreMLTools 0.6.3, Pandas and other Python usefull packages: